Geometric Quantum Thermodynamic Engine under an Isothermal Operation: An Application of a Thouless Pumping

 Our future tasks are as follows: (i) Although we considered the circular modulation of the parameters for simplicity in this study, the optimal path would be determined by the geodesic equation in the curved space characterized by the metric given by the Hessian matrix \cite{Abiuso}.
-We also aim to determine the optimal parameter modulation path for our geometric thermodynamic engine using the geodesic equation. (ii) Because the present method is restricted to the adiabatic case $\epsilon\to 0$, we need to extend the analysis to the non-adiabatic regime of finite $\epsilon$.
-References \cite{FHHT,Funo2020} obtained the non-adiabatic solution of a classical master equation and a geometric representation of the non-adiabatic current in a two-level system.
-We expect to apply these methods to investigate the non-adiabatic effect in heat engines.
-We also need to consider the entropy production as in Ref.~\cite{Wang2024} in non-adiabatic processes. (iii) Although we have analyzed a quantum system, our treatment in Sec. \ref{sec:appli} is still quasi-classical.
-Thus, we have so far been unable to clarify the role of quantum coherence.
+We also aim to determine the optimal parameter modulation path for our geometric thermodynamic engine using the geodesic equation. (ii) Although we have analyzed a quantum system, our treatment in Secs.~\ref{sec:appli} and \ref{sec:results} is still quasi-classical.
+In particular, the Anderson model used in this paper exhibits the Kondo effect at low temperatures as a quantum effect.
+Unfortunately, the master equation approach has so far failed to describe the Kondo effect.
+Therefore, this will be an important future task.
+Furthermore, Viebahn et al.~demonstrated that interaction-driven topological pumping cannot be adiabatically connected to non-interacting limits~\cite{Viebahn}. (iii) We also clarify the role of quantum coherence.
 Brandner and Saito \cite{Brandner-Saito} showed that quantum coherence reduces the performance of slowly driven heat engines.
-On the other hand, it was shown that coherence can enhance the performance of heat engines in Ref. \cite{coherence,Tajima2021}.
+On the other hand, it was shown that coherence can enhance the performance of heat engines in Refs.~\cite{coherence,Tajima2021}.
 Therefore, we need to resolve the current confusing situation of whether quantum coherence leads to the enhancement of efficiency by using a fully quantum mechanical model.